 Large companies often have many separate companies that do business under the corporate "umbrella."
 Although each company operates separately, it is still under the control of the parent corporation.
 Your bank's affiliates, for example, might include other financial companies such as a credit card company, a brokerage firm, a mortgage company, an insurance company, or an automobile financing company.
 Affiliates may also include nonfinancial companies such as auto parts or repair companies.
 Under GLB, you have no right to opt-out of affiliate sharing no matter what the nature of the affiliate's business is.

 If I opt-out, will that give me total control over how my bank (insurance company, broker, etc.) uses my information?

-No. Your opt-out will only prevent disclosure to third party nonaffiliates described in Part 4 above.
+No. Your opt-out will only prevent disclosure to third party nonaffiliates.
 As you can see from the above discussion, your information can still be disclosed in other ways.
 Nonetheless, exercising even this limited opt-out can stop the flow of your personal information to an unlimited number of marketing databases.

 Can I stop my financial company from sharing my personal information with its affiliates?